lingdoc/taggedPBC/contributing_readme.md

 ### Guidelines for annotation

 To facilitate annotation, there are two subsets of verses that have been identified for broad coverage of POS tags.
 The first is a set of 21 verses, and the second is a set of an additional 100 verses.
 The first set of 21 verses are those that contain 12-14 of the POS tags present in the *taggedPBC* corpora, while the second set of 100 verses are those with between 6-11 of the POS tags.
 This means that annotating the first set of 21 verses gives a minimal set of verses with decent coverage for training a POS tagger for a given language.
 This can then assist in tagging the second set of 100 verses.
-With 121 verses, we have a decent beginning for tagging remaining verses in a given corpus, aided by automatic taggers.
+With 121 or so verses, we have a good beginning for tagging remaining verses in a given corpus, aided by automatic taggers.

 The following is the list of verses (following PBC convention) with 12-14 POS terms: